-I'm learning to swim late in life, having been virtually phobic about the idea for years; I'm having difficulty in learning to breathe in breaststroke.
-I've learnt to swim the strokes underwater and now I have to come up to breathe and I'm finding it really hard.
-I can get the head-raise fine, and I open my mouth, but just can't seem to breathe in without getting a lung-full of water, or not really breathing in at all, and just opening my mouth.
-Any advice would be really welcome.
+I'm learning to swim late in life, having been virtually phobic about the idea for years; I'm having difficulty breathing in breaststroke.
+I've learnt to swim the strokes underwater, and now I have to come up to breathe, and I'm finding it hard.
+I can get the head-raise fine and open my mouth, but I can't breathe in without getting a lung full of water or not breathing in at all and just opening my mouth.
+Any advice would be welcome.
 Thanks so much for this.

 Thanks for contacting me.
 Congratulations on overcoming your near phobia, taking the plunge and learning to swim.

-Breaststroke breathing technique is enormously frustrating for an adult to learn because in theory it’s a simple action and yet physically it’s tricky to get the hang of, especially for an adult.
+The breaststroke breathing technique is enormously frustrating for an adult to learn because, in theory, it’s a simple action.
+Yet, physically, it’s tricky to get the hang of, especially for an adult.

-Take a few steps back for a moment, so we can put things into some perspective.
+Please take a few steps back for a moment so that we can put things into some perspective.
 Adults notoriously take a long time to learn how to swim, regardless of their past experiences, phobias and abilities.
-There are several factors that contribute to this, the most relevant being:
+Several factors contribute to this, the most relevant being:

 Don’t get me wrong.
 What you have achieved so far is monumental.
 It’s getting over that final hurdle that is the most frustrating.

-For breaststroke breathing to occur smoothly and seamlessly, the stroke has to have:
+For breaststroke breathing to occur smoothly and seamlessly, the stroke has to have the following:

 How?
 Learn to swim slowly at first.
 Take a woggle, place it under your arms and swim breaststroke in slow motion.
-The extra support will help you clear the water to breath and swimming slowly will firstly allow you time to exhale completely in the water and more importantly help you to relax.
+The extra support will help you clear the water to breathe, and swimming slowly will firstly allow you time to exhale completely in the water and, more importantly, help you to relax.

-Its very easy when learning to swim to get caught up in swimming a certain distance.
-Just before you push off from the wall you subconsciously have a goal in mind of how far you need to get.
-5m, 10m, whatever it is forget it.
+It's very easy when learning to swim to get caught up in swimming a certain distance.
+Before you push off the wall, you subconsciously have a goal of how far you need to get.
+5m, 10m, whatever it is, forget it.
 The distance you cover is not important.

-As you experiment with swimming slowly, or in slow motion you will soon be pleasantly surprised to find yourself covering some distance without really trying.
-This is because you are learning to feel your way through the water and not fight your way through it.
-There is a difference and it is this difference that can be hard as well as time consuming to find, but when you do it is like that riding a bike moment.
+As you experiment with swimming slowly or in slow motion, you will soon be pleasantly surprised to find yourself covering some distance without trying.
+This is because you are learning to feel through the water and not fight through it.
+There is a difference, and it is this difference that can be hard as well as time-consuming to find, but when you do, it is like that riding a bike moment.